chhuang-one/sqxclib/doc/SqColumn.md

 | SQB_RENAMED            | column or table has been renamed.               |
 | SQB_CHANGED            | column or table has been altered.               |

-* All items that need attention are the same as the [SqEntry](SqEntry.md)
+* SqColumn also inherits the definition of bit_field in [SqEntry](SqEntry.md).

 ## 1. Create table and column by methods and functions (dynamic)

-It is recommended to use C++ methods or C functions to create dynamic table and column.
+It use C++ methods or C functions to create dynamic table and column.
 To get more information and sample, you can see below documents:
 1. [database-migrations.md](database-migrations.md)
 2. "**Database schema**" section in ../[README.md](../README.md#database-schema)